laanwj/etna_viv/README.md

 - gpu-dis

   Disassemble the currently bound fragment and vertex shaders.

+- gpu-trace

+  Trace and dump all submitted command buffers.
+This is similar to dumping to FDR and then running `dump_cmdstream`, however this works on the fly.
+  Along with each command the physical address is printed, this should come in handy for searching back the physical address that the GPU is stuck on according to the kernel.

+   Usage:
+      gpu-trace <on|off>      Enable/disable cmdbuffer trace
+      gpu-trace stop <on|off> Enable/disable stopping on commit

 These commands will automatically find the gallium pipe and screen from the current Mesa context.